bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/02 - pimp my grid/README.md

 - `text`: you add text, and position it either at left / center / right
   - of course you can add multiple texts, as we have done in the footer
 - `background color`: you can set a color (as in header), or use the special value `transparent` (as in footer) to keep the grid bg color
-- a note about colors (either font or background, in all the `Plot Config` nodes): as you can see for the footer, you can specifiy them by name (eg `white`), instead of the traditional RGB hex notation
 - `padding`: add vertical space above and below the header / footer text

+> a note about colors (either font or background, in all the `Plot Config` nodes):\
+> as you can see in the footer, you can specify them by name (eg `white`), instead of the traditional RGB hex notation

 With just these 3 `Plot Config` nodes, we now have access to a bunch of configuration options.\
-But there's maybe something more we can: what about adding a custom background image?
+But there's maybe something more we can do: what about adding a custom background image?

 ## Part 3 - Add a background image (RGBA mode)

 **Load either `workflow - part 3.json` or `workflow - part 3.png` into ComfyUI.**\
 Adjust the checkpoint to one available in your ComfyUI instance.\
 Upload a background image into the `Load Image` node.
-You can find 2 samples in the `backgrounds` suvfolder, feel free to use your own.\
+You can find 2 samples in the `backgrounds` subfolder, feel free to use your own.\
 Execute the workflow.

 ![result - part 3](./details/result%20-%20part%203.jpg)